 Our Code of Conduct consists of standards and principles that set out how we work and what we value.
-It provides a framework for every individual at Galliford Try, and those who work with us, to ensure everything we do is in line with our values, legally compliant and ethically acceptable.
-As reinforced by our vision and values, we strive to achieve excellence as a business and always act with integrity, and in an honest and fair way.
+It provides a framework for every individual at Galliford Try, and those who work with us, to ensure everything we do is in line with our values, legally compliant and meets our environmental, social and governance responsibilities.